marionettejs/www/readme.md

 Preview your changes in browser by pointing to http://localhost:4567

-How to build and deploy a new version of the site?
+Build and deploy a new version of the site
 -----

     middleman build --clean
     middleman deploy

-How to populate a new version of the Marionette.js builds?
+Populate a new version of Marionette.js builds
 -----

 There is a little bash script that collects and compresses all the files and adds the new version number on the site.